TimRudy/ice-chips-verilog/docs/validation-scheme.md

 A site-level or "infrastructure" guarantee takes care of the two files sharing their code, and this is the Automation feature of IceChips.
 It generates and concatenates Verilog, including the "write-once" portion supplied by human input, and publishes the files.
 All three requirements are met by the code-generation script.

 The diff of the 7485 files represents a typical pair of files.
 The next section goes through details and explanation, with reference to Verilog.
-(You know or you're learning Verilog, right?)
 If you don't have time, skip ahead.
 In the following section, Proof, we'll come back to code-generation and tie it to the Validation Contract for this project.

 ### Verilog Structure